alexandervikt164-rgb/Line-plot-with-smooth-lines/README.md

-# 🚀 My Data Science Journey
+# 🚀 My Data Science project

 Hi there!
 I'm Alex.
 I am an aspiring Data Scientist.
 My long-term goal is to master AI logic using **C++**